 Acetaldehyde, acetone, acrolein, methanol and acetonitrile

 Among the emission products, acetaldehyde, acetone, acrolein, methanol and acetonitrile concentrations were investigated.
 The latter only occurs in tobacco cigarettes, in relation with the nitrogen present in tobacco (pigments and proteins).
 Methanol is mainly associated to the pyrolysis of the pectin present in tobacco leaves during smoking and should be a minor constituent of the VOC emissions of e-cigarettes.
 Acetaldehyde, acetone, and acrolein may result from the oxydation or the thermal decomposition of sugars, cellulose, pectin, triglycerides, and glycerol and ere found in all the samples in various concentrations.
-More specifically, acetaldehyde, acrolein, and acetone were found in the e-cigarette studied, supporting the evidence of the electrochemical oxidation of vegetable glycerin.
+More specifically, acetaldehyde, acrolein, and acetone were also found in the e-cigarette studied, supporting the evidence of the electrochemical oxidation of vegetable glycerin.

 Is it better vaping PG, VG or a mix ?